tinymce/tinymce-docs/_includes/integrations/vue-tech-ref.md

 <editor @onSelectionChange="handlerFunction"></editor>
 ```

-Where the `handlerFunction` is triggered with the event and returns an object containing two properties:
+Where the `handlerFunction` is triggered with the event and is called with two arguments:

 * `event` - The event object.
 * `editor` - A reference to the editor.